 Professional Surfer is LEGO set 71018-1.
-It has a score of 78.
+It has a score of 79.
 This is average compared to all other sets.
-It is ranked in the bottom 38.35% scored sets on Brick Insights.
-Based on 6 scored reviews, 11 reviews total.
+The set is recommended by 1 reviews, based on 7 scored reviews and 12 reviews total.
+It is ranked in the bottom 40.61% scored sets on Brick Insights.
 We know this set was released in 2017, and it is categorised in Collectable Minifigures.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.